la2050/archive/_projects/2015/the-impact-of-a-second-chance-an-innovative-womens-prison-diversion-program.md

   mental health and psychiatry services.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23741%252Fdisplay%252F2013_Pomona_0649.JPG=c570x385
-'In one to three sentences, please describe your proposal.': >- To address the skyrocketing rates of incarceration for women who suffer from substance use disorders, LA County developed the Second Chance Women’s Re-entry Court (WRC) program as an alternative.
-WRC provides behavioral health treatment, helps women unite with their children and provides practical solutions like job training, parenting and life skills to help women become self-sufficient.
-Prototypes proposes to expand services to include additional mental health and psychiatry services.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: